Painting Tips for Oil and Acrylic Paint

 - While painting, stand or sit correctly, you might be there longer than you expect.

-- If you like to draw in black and white, try painting in black and white.
+- If you like to draw in black and white, then try painting in black and white.

 See Also – Be an Artist – Arrangement – Tones – Paint Dries Fast – Magic White – Glue Canvas – Brushes